cem-altuner/crossplane-prod-ready-eks/README.md

 <img src="./Assets/conf.png">

-I am going to create a namespaces `crossplane-system` and `team-a` with the following command:
+First create a namespaces `crossplane-system` and `team-a` with the following command:

 After creating the "crossplane-system" namespace, write your AWS credentials to `aws-creds.conf` file and create a secret with the following command.
 ```